BadImplant: Injection-based Multi-Targeted Graph Backdoor Attack: Methodology

 \subsection{Threat Model}

-We consider a realistic threat model in which the adversary is capable of perturbing only a small portion of the training data while having no access to the model architecture, parameters and training hyperparameters.
-The attacker’s objective is to embed multiple distinct triggers into the GNN model, each associated with a specific target class.
-During inference, the attacker can inject the corresponding trigger into a benign graph, causing the trained GNN to misclassify the perturbed graph as the designated target class.
+We consider a realistic threat model wherein the attacker has limited capabilities restricted primarily to data poisoning, while having no access to the model architecture, learnable parameters or training hyperparameters.
+The attacker's primary objective is to execute a multi-targeted backdoor attack by injecting multiple distinct triggers into a small portion of the training split of the dataset, where each trigger is mapped to a unique target class.
+During the inference phase, the attacker can inject a specific trigger into a benign graph, causing the trained GNN to misclassify the backdoored graph as belonging to the corresponding attacker-specified target class.